Recessed Lighting Design

 • Shower trim

 After you’ve chosen the style, you can pick out the finish.
 White trim will allow your lights to blend into your ceiling, or you can make a stylish statement by picking bronze, nickel, black, chrome, or even silver trim.
-Take into consideration the overall color scheme of the room before you make your choice.
-Keep in mind that changing trim is a big hassle, so pick a color you can live with for a long time.
+Consider the room’s overall color scheme before you make your choice.
+Remember that changing trim is a big hassle, so pick a color you can live with for a long time.

 Remodel Fixtures or New-Construction Fixtures

-When it comes time to actually begin the fixture installation process, you’ll need to determine whether to use remodel fixtures or new-construction fixtures.
+When it comes time to begin the fixture installation process, you’ll need to determine whether to use remodel or new construction fixtures.
 This simply refers to the type of support the lights will use.
 If you can run the wiring in the space above the ceiling, we recommend new-construction fixtures, which are less expensive than remodel fixtures and usually offer more trim models.
-If you don’t have access to the space above the ceiling, then you’ll have to use remodel fixtures, which are supported by pushing clips into the drywall or plaster of the ceiling.
+If you don’t have access to the space above the ceiling, you’ll have to use remodel fixtures supported by pushing clips into the drywall or plaster of the ceiling.

 Recessed Lighting Size